stitchdata/docs/_developer-content/connect/guides/api/manage-import-api-access-tokens.md

           ```json
           [
-            {{ page.token-id }}
-          ]
-          ```

-          Store the access token ID somewhere secure, in case you need to revoke it at a later point.

-  - title: "Rotate Import API access tokens"
-    anchor: "rotate-import-api-access-tokens"
-    content: |
-      In this section:

-      {% include developers/api-tutorial-step-table.html item=subsection item-list=section.subsections %}

-    subsections:
-      - title: "Step 1: Retrieve the Import API source's ID"
-        anchor: "rotate--retrieve-iapi-source-id"
-        endpoint: "GET {{ site.data.connect.core-objects.sources.list.name | flatify }}"
-        content: |
-          If you know the ID of the Import API source you want to use, [skip to the next step](#rotate--create-new-access-token).

-          {{ get-id-content | flatify }}

-      - title: "Step 2: Create a new Import API access token"
-        anchor: "rotate--create-new-access-token"
-        endpoint: "POST {{ site.data.connect.core-objects.sources.create-iapi-token.name | flatify }}"
-        content: |
-          Before you revoke the original access token, we recommend generating a new one to take its place.
-This will minimize disruptions to replication while you update your Import API credentials.

-          {{ generate-access-token-content | flatify }}

-      - title: "Step 3: Retrieve the Import API access token IDs"
-        anchor: "rotate--get-iapi-access-token-id"
-        endpoint: "GET {{ site.data.connect.core-objects.sources.get-iapi-access-token-ids.name | flatify }}"
-        content: |
-          {{ retrieve-token-id-content | flatify }}

-          The response will be an array containing the IDs of the access tokens associated with the specified Import API source ID:

-          ```json
-          [
-            828705046,            /* New token ID */
+            {{ page.new-token-id | strip }},            /* New token ID */
             {{ page.token-id | strip }}             /* Original token ID */
           ]
           ```

           Import API Access token IDs are auto-incrementing, meaning their values will only increase.
 The ID with the greater value is the ID for the newer access token.
-In this example, the ID for the new access token would be `828705046`.
+In this example, the ID for the new access token would be `{{ page.new-token-id }}`.

           Store the ID for the new access token somewhere secure, in case you need to revoke it at a later point.